JohnSnowLabs/spark-nlp/docs/en/alab/healthcare.md

   'id': 1}]
 ```

-A Summary is also generated.
-This summary can be used to [setup project configuration](https://nlp.johnsnowlabs.com/docs/en/alab/healthcare#set-configuration-using-summary-generated-at-the-pre-annotation-step).
+An annotation summary is also generated that can be used to [setup and configure a new project](/docs/en/alab/healthcare#set-configuration-using-summary-generated-at-the-pre-annotation-step).

 {:.shell-output}